 You will also need to specify how many rooms your property has and whether you want to list each room as a separate unit or one.
 Many hosts have complained that after they have created their single listing with multiple rooms, Booking.com has chosen to list these rooms as separate bookable units, similar to a hotel.

 On top of this, you will need to wait for confirmation from Booking.com before your listing goes live.
 Thus, many hosts are put off by Booking.com’s more complicated setup system.
 However, all your efforts will be worth it once you start receiving bookings.

-Both Airbnb and Booking.com charge vacation rental owners a rate per booking received.
+Airbnb and Booking.com both charge rental owners a service fee rate per booking received.
 So, as a host, it’s important to know how much you will pay in fees for using the services of both sites.

-Airbnb has two types of fees that it charges: the Split Fee and the Host-Only Fee.
+Airbnb has two types of service fees that it charges: the Split Fee and the Host-Only Fee.
 The Split Fee is a service charge that is divided between guests, who pay around 14% to 16% of the total booking price, and hosts who pay around 3% to Airbnb.

-The Host-Only Fee costs around 15% of the booking rate, while guests are not charged.
-As of 2020, the Host-Only Fee has become mandatory in most countries, except for the United States, Canada, Mexico, Bahamas, Argentina, Taiwan, and Uruguay.
+The Airbnb Hosts-Only Fee costs around 15% of the booking rate, while guests are not charged.
+As of 2020, the Host-Only Fee has become mandatory for Airbnb hosts in most countries, except for the United States, Canada, Mexico, Bahamas, Argentina, Taiwan, and Uruguay.
 For Airbnb hosts in the rest of the world, they can choose whether to implement the host-only fee or not.